UW International Security Colloquium (UWISC) 2014-2015

-University of Washington International Security Colloquium (UWISC) is the only academic colloquium devoted to international security in the Pacific Northwest.
-The Colloquium, which is interdisciplinary and open to the public, sponsors seven to nine speakers a year from the across the United States and Europe, as well as from UW faculty and students.
-The focus for 2013-2014 is on Asian Security, so the majority of the presenters are experts that field.
-All lectures are held Fridays from 12:00-1:20 pm, in the Olsen Room/Gowen 1a.
+The University of Washington International Security Colloquium (UWISC) is the only academic colloquium devoted to international security in the Pacific Northwest.
+The Colloquium is interdisciplinary and open to the public and sponsors seven to nine domestic and international speakers, as well as speakers from UW faculty and students.
+All lectures are held Fridays from 12:00-1:20pm in the Olson Room/Gowen 1a.

-UWISC is sponsored by the Severyns-Ravenholt Endowment, the Richard B. Wesley Graduate Student Fund for International Relations, the Henry M. Jackson Foundation, the UW Political Science Department, and the Center for Global Studies at the Jackson School of International Studies.
+UWISC is sponsored by the Severyns-Ravenholt Endowment, the Richard B. Wesley Graduate Student Fund for International Relations, the UW Political Science Department, and the Center for Global Studies at the Jackson School of International Studies.

-Chaired and organized by Emily Kalah Gade, Richard B. Wesley Fellow in International Security.
+Chaired and organized by James Harmon, Richard B. Wesley Fellow in International Security.

 UWISC web site